lthornqu/caltech-capstone-autonomous-driving/README.md

 Problem Statement 2: Tesla, Inc. is an American multinational automotive and artificial intelligence company.
 In October 2020, Tesla started a full self-driving capability beta program in the United States.
 Tesla has over 100k people in this program.

-Objective PArt 2: As the second part of this project, you need to analyze the usage of autopilot and its effect on road safety.
+Objective Part 2: As the second part of this project, you need to analyze the usage of autopilot and its effect on road safety.

 Writeup: